Skip to main content

 Your enquiry is confidential and goes only to our admissions team.

-Common Questions About Jintara's Credentials and Recognition
+Common Questions About Our Credentials

 Yes.
 Jintara holds a Ministry of Public Health licence obtained after a nine-month review.
 The licence requires annual renewal and annual inspection of clinical records, staffing qualifications, medication logs, and facility safety.
 It is specific to residential addiction treatment and is not the same as a general business registration.